majorleaguetagpro/Rules/README.md

     * Creating the materials and running the draft

 ### Section 3 - General Managers and Captains
-1. Each MLTP franchise shall have a General Manager (GM).
-Each mLTP franchise will have a Captain.
+1. Each MLTP and mLTP franchise shall have a General Manager (GM).
 2. Duties of the General Manager and Captains:
     * Choosing a team name
     * Ratifying the rules
-    * Using the GM / Captain veto to adjust rules when necessary
+    * Using the GM veto to adjust rules when necessary
     * Participating in votes and/or discussions when requested by the CRC
     * Creating a team via draft
     * Managing their team roster
     * Deciding team lineups
     * Voting on the next commissioners at the end of this season.
-3. All GMs will be nonplaying participants in MLTP to avoid a conflict of interest.
-They are eligible to participate in NLTP or mLTP if desired.
+3. All GMs will be nonplaying participants in their respective league to avoid a conflict of interest.
+They are eligible to participate in leagues above or below if desired.
-4. Captains in mLTP can be Playing or Non-Playing.
-For Non-Playing Captains, they will select a preliminary pick before the draft.
-5. Each GM can elect an Assistant GM who will fill the role of GM in the event the GM is not available.
+4. Each GM can elect an Assistant GM who will fill the role of GM in the event the GM is not available.
-6. Captain / GM's Veto:
+5. GM's Veto:
-    * Any rule can be created or changed by a 2/3 majority of all the Captains and/or GMs (depending on the scope of the veto).
+    * Any rule can be created or changed by a 2/3 majority of all the GMs.
 If a franchise has more than one GM, only one vote will be counted per franchise.
-    * Any Captain or GM may request a veto vote directly to the CRC.
+    * Any GM may request a veto vote directly to the CRC.
 They must include the alternative rule in the request.
-7. Captains and GMs may change any rules for a match between their teams as long as they are in agreement and have commissioner approval for the change.
+6. GMs may change any rules for a match between their teams as long as they are in agreement and have commissioner approval for the change.
+(A GM Agreement)

 ### Section 4 - Registration
 1. A player registers for MLTP by [joining the the Competitive TagPro discord](https://discord.gg/JCyQaZH), typing **!naltp**, and completing the bot questionnaire
     * Players may unregister by messaging any CRC member asking to be removed or by using **!naltp**.
     * Players who wish to edit their signup may do so by typing **!naltp** again.
-Edits made after a signup deadline must be approved by the CRC to be valid.
+Edits made after the signup deadline must be approved by the CRC to be valid.
 2. Players are ineligible for the draft if they
     * Are unavailable for over half of the regular season.
     * Are banned from TagPro for over half of the regular season.